Techtonica/curriculum/api/REST-API.md

 ### Planning

-The first thing I like to do when builing an API is to plan it out.
+The first thing I like to do when building an API is to plan it out.
 This helps me to consider what routes I will need in terms of resources, nouns, etc.

 The API we will build is a simple customer management tool where we have customers and invoices resources.